Tractable Computation of Expected Kernels: Related Work

 \section{Related Work}

-The idea of composing kernels with sums and products first emerges in the literature on the automatic statistician, and is applied to structure discovery for Gaussian processes and nonparametric regression tasks~\citep{duvenaud2013structure, lloyd2014automatic}.
+The idea of composing kernels with sums and products first emerged in the literature of the automatic statistician, and is applied to structure discovery for Gaussian processes and nonparametric regression tasks~\citep{duvenaud2013structure}.
 Compositional kernel machines~\citep{gens2017compositional} further leverage sum-product functions~\citep{friesen2016sum} for a tractable instance-based method for object recognition.
-Instead, we look into the structural properties of KCs for tractability.
+Instead, we provide the general theoretical foundations for the tractable computation of expected kernels.

-Our proposed BBIS scheme extends the original black-box importance sampling of~\citet{liu2016black} to discrete domains, which have not been explored yet, constrary to the continuous case~\citep{cockayne2019bayesian,oates2014control}.
-Alternatives to black-box optimization include directly approximating the proposal distribution to compute the importance weights~\citep{henmi2007importance,delyon2016integral}.
+Our proposed BBIS scheme extends the original black-box importance sampling to discrete domains, which have not been explored yet, contrary to the continuous case~\citep{cockayne2019bayesian,oates2014control}.
+Alternatives to black-box optimization include directly approximating the proposal distribution to compute the importance weights~\citep{delyon2016integral}.
+The KSD~\citep{liu2016stein,liu2016kernelized} and its variants~\citep{yang2018goodness,wang2019stein,wang2018stein,singhal2019kernelized}, when applied to particle-based inference, consider the particles to be fully instantiated while our proposed conditional KDSD generalizes it to collapsed~particles.

 Closely related, works in probabilistic graphical models represent collapsed particles by circuits.
-The approximate compilation proposed by \citet{friedman2018approximate} employs online collapsed importance sampling (CIS) partially compiling the target distribution into a sentential decision diagram~\citep{darwiche2011sdd}. \citet{rahman2019cutset} propose to use a cutset network, a smooth, decomposable and deterministic PC to distill a collapsed Gibbs sampling (CGS) scheme for Bayesian networks.
-Arithmetic circuits~\citep{darwiche2003differential}, other kinds of PCs that can be compiled from Bayesian networks have been used in the context of variational approximations~\citep{lowd2010approximate,vlasselaer2015anytime}.\guy{Andy Neurips 2020?}
+The approximate compilation proposed by \citet{friedman2018approximate} employs online collapsed importance sampling (CIS) partially compiling the target distribution into a sentential decision diagram~(SDD)~\citep{darwiche2011sdd}. \citet{rahman2019cutset} propose to use a cutset network, a smooth, decomposable and deterministic PC to distill a collapsed Gibbs sampling (CGS) scheme for Bayesian networks.
+Arithmetic circuits~\citep{darwiche2003differential}, other kinds of PCs that can be compiled from Bayesian networks have been used in the context of variational approximations~\citep{lowd2010approximate,vlasselaer2015anytime,shih2020probabilistic}.